 Purging can malnourish a person, which might change their brain chemistry and lead to stress and mood swings.

 Purging can also increase feelings of shame, irritation, guilt, humiliation, and other negative emotions.

 2. Food obsession

 The number one cause of food obsession?
-Not enough food being available.
-This is what's happening in your body during purging.
+Not enough food is available.

 Purging can lead to numerous psychological effects such as:

 - Poor body image

 Purging is a serious eating disorder behaviour that can be detrimental to your health.